CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

 ### Interactive elemnents
 #### Accordion

+  - Code was takken from [W3school](https://www.w3schools.com/howto/howto_js_accordion.asp)
-  - Accordion implemented in rules section:
+    Accordion implemented in rules section:
     ![Accordion first phase](assets/images/screenshots/accordion1.png)
-    - These are the rules implemented on the project, once we clicke in one of each segments will display a small description of the rule that we want to get information of.
+    - These are the rules implemented on the project, once we click in one of each segments will display a small description of the rule that we want to get information of.

     ![Accorion in motion](assets/images/screenshots/accordion2.png)
     - Here we have the first rule display as we can see it will show a small description of what's about.